Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 In this response payload, you are interested in the `id` of the needed hub.

 Note that certain Forge Apps can be provisioned in multiple accounts.
-Thus, after retrieving the hubs, it's important to make sure the needed Hub ID is identified from the list of accessible hubs.
+Such, after retrieving the hubs, it's important to make sure the needed Hub ID is identified from the list of accessible hubs.

 ### 2. Identify the Project ID where the source file resides